 Another key consideration is fixing points.
 Whether you’re lighting from above, at tread level or in the wall, factoring the lighting into your plans is really important in achieving the desired effect.

-If your staircase has lipped steps, using strip lighting is a subtle and attractive way of illuminating dark staircases that see heavy foot-fall.
+If your staircase has lipped steps, using strip lighting is a subtle and attractive way of illuminating dark staircases that see heavy footfall.
 A little more complex to install, this style may require the assistance of a professional for correct fitting.
-The final effect is worth the extra effort.
+However, the final effect is worth the extra effort.

 A common mistake when installing staircase lighting is to forget the potential glare that will be caused when walking up the stairs.
 Well-designed marker lights will avoid this by being well recessed into the wall.